Honda Ballade: History

 The Ballade in Japan was replaced in September 1987, with the Honda Concerto 5-door hatchback and sedan as the luxury Civic offering at newly established Honda Clio dealerships in Japan.
 As the Ballade was essentially a luxury version of the Civic sedan, Honda repositioned the Ballade from Honda Verno, first with the Concerto name, then renamed again as the Honda Domani at Honda Clio, and introduced it with the Honda Accord, the Honda Inspire, and the Honda Legend in 1992, with the Civic now headlining at Honda Primo stores.
-The sport-oriented version of the Civic loosely held by the Ballade evolved into the Honda Integra, and assumed the market position originally held by the Ballade at Honda Verno dealership locations.
+The sport-oriented version of the Civic loosely held by the Ballade evolved into the Honda Integra in 1985, and assumed the market position originally held by the Ballade at Honda Verno dealership locations.

-In South Africa, the name plate was revived in 2011 for the Honda City sold in other markets.
+In South Africa, the nameplate was revived in 2011 for the Honda City sold in other markets.